-The financial statements and schedules for the year ended December 31, 1997 referred to and incorporated by reference in this prospectus or elsewhere in the Registration Statement of which this prospectus is a part have been audited by PricewaterhouseCoopers LLP, independent accountants, and are incorporated herein in reliance upon the authority of said firm as experts in accounting and auditing.
+PricewaterhouseCoopers LLP, independent public accountants, audited our financial statements and schedules for the year ended December 31, 1997 incorporated by reference in this prospectus and elsewhere in the registration statement.
+These documents are incorporated herein in reliance upon the authority of PricewaterhouseCoopers LLP as experts in accounting and auditing.